TanyaMatanda/deep-tech-2026-report/Executive_Compensation_Report_Complete.md

 ### Cybersecurity: Premium Pay for Scarce Talent

 The cybersecurity sector exhibits the most extreme equity concentration we observe across all sectors, with stock awards regularly exceeding 90% of total compensation.
-CrowdStrike provides the paradigmatic example: $35.2 million total compensation consisting of $838,000 base salary, $148.5 million in stock awards, $1.3 million in non-equity incentive, and $1 million in other compensation.
-The apparent mathematical impossibility—$148.5 million stock awards within $35.2 million total—again signals grant-date vs. actually-paid reporting differences or multi-year vesting recognition.
-What remains clear regardless of accounting treatment: CrowdStrike pays its CEO primarily through equity worth multiples of the reported total, creating almost perfect alignment between executive wealth accumulation and shareholder returns.
+CrowdStrike provides an instructive example of data extraction challenges: reported values show $35.2 million total compensation with component fields including $148.5 million in stock awards—a mathematical impossibility within SCT rules. **This represents a Category 2 anomaly (extraction/table-type mismatch) requiring original DEF 14A verification.** Setting aside the specific component breakdown, CrowdStrike's compensation structure clearly demonstrates equity-dominant alignment between executive wealth accumulation and shareholder returns.

 The cybersecurity sector's compensation premium reflects fundamental economics of talent scarcity.
 Global demand for cybersecurity expertise far outstrips supply, creating intense competition for executive leadership with both technical depth and business acumen.
 Companies compete not only against each other but against private equity firms, venture capital partnerships, and consulting practices that offer alternative career paths for top security talent.
 In this environment, equity packages reaching $100-150 million become necessary to attract and retain executives capable of building market-leading security platforms.